- Contains some proven ingredients

 This supplement aims to:

-- Reduce fatigue by including chemicals which can prevent muscle acidosis.
+- Reduce fatigue by including chemicals that can prevent muscle acidosis.

 - Build muscle by utilizing the power of amino acids.